alonzi/MTG-Data/How-to-data/scalar-theory.md

 * LSV's rating for a card - eg: 3.5 [3]
 * The number of Stuffed Bear's I have played in MID premier draft - eg: 0 [4]

 All of these examples are numbers, they are all scalars.
 Understanding how to use them requires context.
-Contex is the key, when people say "but Game in hand win rate doesn't tell the whole story" what they are saying is "that number doesn't have all the information you need".
+Contex is the key, when people say "but Game in Hand Win Rate doesn't tell the whole story" what they are saying is "that number doesn't have all the information you need".
 It lacks context.

 ## Core principle of Scalar Theory
 When you use a scalar, make sure you apply it in context.